Understanding rPSF: A Clear Guide to the Material, Process and Uses

 Another reason it is drawing interest is that it can often fit into established polyester processing systems without requiring a complete production rethink.
 That matters in the real world.
 A material becomes more attractive when it supports change without forcing disruption.

-Key Applications of rPSF
+Key Applications of Recycled Polyester Staple Fiber

 Common Use Areas